 Breast cancer has emerged as a significant threat in Bangladesh due to its high fatality rate.
 Timely diagnosis is crucial to mitigate mortality and enhance survival rates nationally.
 Our research represents the first comprehensive exploration in Bangladesh of the factors contributing to delays in breast cancer diagnosis, and the impact of these delays on cancer staging.
 This study provides invaluable insights for policymakers, shedding light on the underlying causes of diagnostic delays and offering avenues for intervention to reduce them.
-Our investigation delineated the total diagnostic delay into two distinct components: patient delay and provider delay.
+Our investigation delineated the total delay into two distinct components: patient delay and provider delay.
 Patient delay denotes the interval from the initial symptom recognition to the first consultation with a healthcare professional, while provider delay encompasses the period between the initial contact with a healthcare provider and the initiation of diagnosis and treatment.
-Both patient and provider delays are pivotal factors contributing to diagnostic delays in both developing and low- and middle-income countries (LMICs), especially considering the limitations in universal health coverage (UHC) services in these regions (Foerster M. et al.,2021).Our findings indicate that patient delay exerts a predominant influence on total diagnostic delay, although determining a specific factor responsible for the total delay is elusive, as it represents a composite of various contributing factors.
-Notably, in our study, a total diagnostic delay typically exceeded sixteen (16) weeks, with approximately 190 out of 355 patients experiencing delays surpassing this threshold.
+Both patient and provider delays are pivotal factors contributing to diagnostic delays in both developing and low- and middle-income countries (LMICs), especially considering the limitations in universal health coverage (UHC) services in these regions (Foerster M. et al.,2021).Our findings indicate that patient delay exerts a predominant influence on total delay, although determining a specific factor responsible for the total delay is elusive, as it represents a composite of various contributing factors.
+Notably, in our study, a total delay typically exceeded four months, with approximately 190 out of 355 patients experiencing delays surpassing this threshold.
 Comparatively, in the United States, the total delay averaged 4.9 weeks (Fedewa SA, Edge SB, Stewart AK, et al., 2011), while in India, it extended to 29.4 weeks (Jassem et al.,2014).
 Strikingly, our research revealed a total delay of 27.38 weeks, surpassing the delays observed in both developed and developing nations, as documented in studies conducted in Morocco.